 Department of the Ministry of Finance and paid from the Consolidated Funds

 b) The National Social Security Fund (NSSF) is a provident fund established in 1965 through an Act of Parliament.
 Its membership is mainly drawn from private sector companies, parastatals and public employees who

 are not under the civil service pension scheme.
 There are an estimated 1.1 million workers contributing to the NSSF.
 The required rate of contribution is capped at 10% of the wages, which is divided equally between the employer

 and the employee and capped at Kshs 400 per month.

-c) Occupational retirement benefits schemes are tax-advantaged schemes created voluntarily employers to cater for retirement benefits for their workers.
-These schemes have varying contribution rates and law are
+c) Occupational retirement benefits schemes are tax-advantaged schemes created voluntarily by employers to cater for retirement benefits for their workers.
+These schemes have varying contribution rates and by law are

 required to have an independent board of trustees, including member representatives, and independent fund managers and custodians.